|Type of Study||Fee|

 Offering a unique mix of both the creative and technical, the course has become well known for developing technically savvy, creatively aware and future thinking professionals

 Year 1 takes you through the basic art and design processes and technical fundamentals of programming as well as the design and planning of creative games across platforms.
-You will also learn how to solve problems using design theory through practice, look into the emergent use of entertainment technologies and cover the fundamentals of 2D and 3D digital graphics.
-Theoretical modules cover the historical and social issues surrounding creative media, and project management skills are embedded across several modules.
+You will learn how to solve problems using design theory through practice, investigate the emergent use of entertainment technologies and cover the fundamentals of 2D and 3D digital graphics.
+Theoretical modules cover the historical and social issues surrounding creative media, and project management skills are embedded across all modules.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.